Promotion to Senior Lecturer

 Academic Progression - Senior Lecturer

-Brookes are committed to supporting Academic staff at each stage of their career, as well as helping them to reach their full potential and achieve success in a chosen field.
+We are dedicated to supporting you, as an Academic, to reach your full potential, and achieve success in your chosen field.

 The Lecturer to Senior Lecturer progression pathway is an important step in the Academic Promotions journey that: